My Time in Arcadia

 “The only thing true is nothing can last.” – My Golden Years by The Lemon Twigs, A Dream Is All We Know (2024)#9

 When I decided to replay Halo 2 in January of 2024, it was because I wanted to prove to Miles – and my younger self – that I could beat the game on Legendary difficulty – something I was never able to do during My Time in Arcadia.
-And when the marine in Chapter 1 said, “standard formation – little bastards up front, big ones in back”,#10 I knew I was in for a ride, and for a moment, I was sixteen again.
+And when the marine in Chapter 1 said, “standard formation – little bastards up front, big ones in back”,#10 I knew I was in for a ride, and for a moment, I was fifteen again.

 I soon found out that Halo 2 on Legendary difficulty is an ouroboros affair of trial-and-error and pure rage.
 Every encounter is death, and every respawn only takes you a centimeter closer to victory.
 If it had bonfires, character builds, and a third-person perspective, it would be Dark Souls – just far more frustrating and tedious and just not fun at all.
 Halo 2 on Legendary difficulty is only two weapons – the Plasma Pistol and the Battle Rifle – because everything else is a pea-shooter that doesn’t do sufficient shield damage; without the Plasma Pistol, every enemy turns into a minute-long bullet-sponge demonspawn that actively casts hair-loss magic on the player through the monitor; and since the Plasma Pistol can’t actually kill anything, the Battle Rifle has to be on swap to finish the job.
 Halo 2 on Legendary is why male-pattern baldness exists.
 Halo 2 on Legendary is why I pray for early onset Alzheimer’s so I can forget about all the time I wasted charging up Plasma Pistols and game-overing to grunts because every enemy has perfect aim and the jackals – my god – the jackals.